The Rack PDU’s Role in Battling Cyber Threats

 So, what does that have to do with a rack power distribution unit?

 We at Server Technology do not think that it is far-fetched to envision a situation in which one of our Switched or Smart power distribution units is the data collection gateway for rack-level security.
-Our Sentry Power Manager (SPM) software is already designed to collect information about rack temperatures, access, and outlet level power consumption.
+Our partners, Sunbird, offer a DCIM software called Power IQ, which is already designed to collect information about rack temperatures, access, and outlet level power consumption.
 This data, collected and monitored in real time, can provide a baseline against which AI security software can identify change-of-state conditions for any of the equipment in the room.